What all would you need to master the Composition techniques that will improve your photos?

 8. Left to Right Rule

-In addition to the rule of the rule of space you may also follow the left to right rule.
-Thankfully this isn’t a contradiction like other composition techniques, but is actually an add on.
+In addition to the rule of space, you may also follow the left to right rule.
+Thankfully this isn’t a contradiction like other composition techniques in photography but is actually an add-on.

 Our eyes normally go left to right.
 To follow up this normal human tendency you shall also look for the subject that is looking, going, or leading from left to right just as Charlie did in the image above.

 In the above composition techniques, you have already learned that our eyes are dynamically attracted to diagonals and triangles.
 Well when we talk about the Golden triangle, we will be revising everything again.